-- A new interactive queue was added to The Many Adventures of Winnie the Pooh in 2010.
+- In 2010 The Many Adventures of Winnie the Pooh received an interactive queue experience.
 Among the interactive elements are oversized book pages; fruits, vegetables, and flowers from Rabbit’s garden; animal tracks; Piglet and Eeyore’s houses; and transformable honey walls.

-- The Many Adventures of Winnie the Pooh can also be found at Disneyland Park and Hong Kong Disneyland Park.
-The California attraction replaced “Country Bear Playhouse,” Disneyland’s version of Country Bear Jamboree, in 2001, while the Hong Kong version opened with that park in 2005.
+- Versions of The Many Adventures of Winnie the Pooh also reside at Disneyland Park and Hong Kong Disneyland Park.
+The California attraction replaced “Country Bear Playhouse,” Disneyland’s version of Country Bear Jamboree, in 2001.
+The Hong Kong version of the ride opened with that park in 2005.

 Top 5 Tips for The Many Adventures of Winnie the Pooh

-- Guests at official Walt Disney World Resort hotels can enjoy shorter waits for The Many Adventures of Winnie the Pooh during Morning Extra Magic Hours.
+- Guests at official Walt Disney World Resort hotels can enjoy shorter waits for The Many Adventures of Winnie the Pooh during Extended Evening Hours.

-- The dream sequence of The Many Adventures of Winnie the Pooh is visually intense with Heffalumps, Woozles, and a thunderstorm, and it may frighten young children.
+- The dream sequence of The Many Adventures of Winnie the Pooh is visually intense with Heffalumps, Woozles, and a thunderstorm.
+For these reasons it may frighten young children.